 (503) 370-6186 voice

-We only accept student submissions from students attending Willamette University College of Law.
+We only accept student submissions from law review members who are attending Willamette University College of Law and writing either a Note or a Comment.

 Click the button below for electronic submission.